Gordon Allport: The Development of the Proprium

-Genotypes and phenotypes

-Allport hypothesized the idea of internal and external forces that influence an individual's behavior.
-He called these forces Genotypes and Phenotypes.

-Genotypes are internal forces that relate to how a person retains information and uses it to interact with the external world.
-Phenotypes are external forces, these relate to the way an individual accepts his surroundings and how others influence their behavior.
-These forces generate the ways in which we behave and are the groundwork for the creation of individual traits.

-The Problem with this hypothesis is that it cannot be proven as they are internal theories, influenced presumably by the outer environment.

 Functional autonomy of motives

 Allport was one of the first researchers to draw a distinction between Motive and Drive.
 He suggested that a drive forms as a reaction to a motive, which may outgrow the motive as the reason for a behavior.
 The drive then becomes autonomous and distinct from the motive, whether the motive was instinct or something else.
 The idea that drives can become independent of the original motives for a given behavior is known as "functional autonomy."

 Allport gives the example of a man who seeks to perfect his task or craft.
 His original motive may be a sense of inferiority engrained in his childhood, but his diligence in his work and the motive it acquires, later on, is a need to excel in his chosen profession, which becomes the man's drive.
 Allport says that the theory: